ncomputers/neo/docs/EXPORTS.md

 - `settings.json`
 - `schema.json` (table names + column metadata)

+If 2FA is enabled, a recent `/auth/2fa/stepup` verification is required before accessing this endpoint.

 ## Resuming

 To resume an export, pass the `cursor` query parameter returned from the previous request.